DIPLOMA LEVEL STUDY

 If you are unsure of what level you are eligible to study at, we can help.
 We will assess your prior learning and experience before you start and help you make decisions about which programmes are right for you.

-More information is available here on our Assessment of Prior Learning (APL) guidelines.
+More information is available here on our Recognition of Prior Learning (RPL) guidelines.

 Level 2 modules are listed here.